carolinetwyman/TimeBlockingApp/README.md

 The present time is in a nice red color, so you can focus on the task at hand.
 Everything in the past is greyed out, and everything you can look forward to is in a bright green color.

 If you know that you like to speed walk with Debra in the morning, you can just jot that down in the 10am block.
-Alsong with whatever else you have planned for the day.
+Along with whatever else you have planned for the day.

 <img src="images/enteryourengagements.png">